wurstmineberg/mcmap/doc/config.md

 ## `blockSize`

-How many pixels (square) shall a mapped block have? (should be a multiple of 16)
+How many pixels (square) shall a mapped block have? (has to be a multiple of 16)

 ## `zoomLevels`